Aloshi/EmulationStation/README.md

 The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.

+A cool guy named Pendor made a scraper which automatically generates a gamelist.xml for you, with boxart automatically downloaded: https://github.com/jpzapa/ES-thegamesdb-scraper

 Themes
 ======